The Ravens: Career

-The Ravens primarily existed to showcase bass singer Ricks; in this they were successful, such that Ricks' voice became the standard against which every rhythm and blues bass was measured for the next generation.
-Although the group had relatively few chart hits, they were popular in concert, commanding a fee of $2,000 dollars a night.
+The Ravens primarily existed to showcase bass singer Ricks; they were very successful and Ricks' voice became the standard against which every rhythm and blues bass was measured for the next generation.
+Although the group had relatively few chart hits, they were popular in concert, commanding a fee of $2,000 a night.
 The group recorded for Columbia Records and its subsidiary OKeh in 1950, before moving to the Mercury label.
 In 1951 Marshall and Puzey both left; Joe Van Loan became a long-term replacement for Marshall as lead tenor, and there were various other shorter-term group members.
 The group had its final hit on the R&B chart in late 1952, when "Rock Me All Night Long" rose to no. 4, the highest position the group reached in their career.

 In 1953 they moved to the Jubilee label, but with the rise of rock and roll their style became increasingly unfashionable.
 After several earlier breaks from the group, Suttles left for the final time in 1954.
 Ricks left for a solo career in 1956.
 After his departure, the group was led by Joe Van Loan, who at one point brought his brothers Paul and James into the group; however, the group finally disbanded in 1958.

 Ricks recorded as a solo singer without notable success for a number of labels, including Atlantic where he also recorded with LaVern Baker and Little Esther.
 In 1971, he and Suttles temporarily revived the Ravens, with additional members Gregory Carroll and Jimmy Breedlove.
-At the time of his death, at the age of 49 in 1974, he was the vocalist for the Count Basie orchestra.
-Suttles, Puzey and Marshall also appeared together as the Ravens, in 1974.
+At the time of his death from a heart attack, at the age of 49 in 1974, he was the vocalist for the Count Basie orchestra.
+Suttles, Puzey and Marshall also appeared together, with Evans, as the Ravens in 1974.
+Another reunion was held by the United in Group Harmony Association (UGHA) in 1987.
+The reunion again featured Suttles, Puzey, and Marshall as well as Jones.
+As both Ricks and Evans had died (in 1974 and 1984), the lead on "Without A Song" was sung by Suttles.

 The Ravens were inducted into The Vocal Group Hall of Fame in 1998.
 In 2006, Suttles accepted the Harlem Jazz & Music Festival 2006 Rhythm & Blues award on the group's behalf.